 He led the league in receptions for the second consecutive year with an NFL-record 149, giving him more catches (470) than anyone in NFL history through his first four seasons.
 Thomas also finished with a league-high and franchise-record 1,725 yards and nine touchdowns on the way to becoming the NFL’s Offensive Player of the Year.

-The latest video in our Stats Perform Data Dive series uses historical data and advanced metrics to break down more ways in which “Can’t Guard Mike” has risen to such heights so quickly.
+The latest video in our Stats Perform Data Dive series uses historical data and advanced metrics to break down the ways in which “Can’t Guard Mike” has risen to such heights.

 Stats Perform’s creative data team analyzes the best stats and insights from all sports around the globe to help clients supercharge audience engagement via our extensive historical database, which dates back to 1876.